-Getting to know Shoojit Sircar
+Getting To Know Shoojit Sircar

+The winners’ list for the 64th National Film Awards has been finally announced and the Amitabh Bachchan and TaapseePannu-starrer Pink has been declared as the Best Film On Social Issues.
+So here’s a look back at an interview we did with Shoojit Sircar where he discusses his biggest achievements, his favourite place on earth, and more.

 Shoojit Sircar is one of the few contemporary filmmakers who have blended off-beat and commercial cinema so seamlessly.
-On the day of Piku’s release, we decide to pick his brain on all things candid.
+We decide to pick his brain on all things candid.

 What’s keeping you busy these days?